 Third and finally you want to make sure and choose a decanter that doesn't have a ton of surface area.
 Decanters with a ton of surface area will have too much area within the decanter and over extended periods of time this wouldn't be good for your whiskey.
-So, choose a decanter with limited surface area.
+So, choose a decanter with a limited surface area.

 Decanting rum has many of the same benefits as decanting other spirits, like vodka, gin, or tequila.
 Not only does it provide aesthetic and storing benefits, it also may improve the flavor through the aeration that decanting provides.